-The process for obtaining a secured credit card varies, so you'll want to contact your financial institution to ask about their process.
-To obtain a secured credit card through Navy Federal, the process is simple.
-First, open a qualifying Navy Federal savings account if you haven’t done so already.
-Then, make a deposit of at least $200 into your savings account.
+To discuss the best secured credit card for you, contact your financial institution.
+With Navy Federal, you’d need to open a qualifying savings account first.
+Then, make the deposit requirement of at least $200 into your savings account.
 Finally, submit your application for a secured credit card.
-Once approved, you'll be issued a card with a credit limit equal to your deposit.
+Once approved, you’d be issued a card with a credit limit equal to your deposit.

 How Do I Move From a Secured Credit Card to a Normal Credit Card?

 The main goal of using a secured credit card is to improve your credit score to a more comfortable level in order to then qualify for a normal, non-secured credit card.
 Once you achieve the credit score you desire and pay off the remaining balance, you can reach out to your financial institution to go over the next steps, including the chance to apply for a regular credit card.